capoony/Chapter7-InvPopGenomics/README.md

 ```

 #### (3.2) Estimating inversion frequencies in Pool-Seq data
 In the next part, we will apply these diganostic maker SNPs to the largest Pool-Seq dataset of natural *D. melanogaster* populations available to date.
-The DEST v.2.0 dataset combines more than 700 population samples of world-wide fruitfly populations from different sources that were densely collected through space and time mostly from North American and from European populations.
-All shotgun sequence data were filtered and trimmed reads were mapped using a standardized pipeline prior to joint SNP calling with the heuristic variant caller `PoolSNP`.
-In our analysis pipeline, we will focus on population samples collected from North America and Europe and use our diagnostic marker SNPs to estimate inversion frequencies in each population sample.
-Then, we will test how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation and if they are associated with environmental variation.
+The DEST v.2.0 dataset combines more than 700 population samples of world-wide fruitflies from different sources that were densely collected through space and time mostly from North American and from European populations.
+All shotgun sequence data processed with a standardized trimming and mapping pipeline (as described above) prior to joint SNP calling with the heuristic variant caller `PoolSNP`.
+In our analysis pipeline, we will take advantage of this comprehensive and quantitative SNP datasest and focus on population samples collected from North America and Europe.
+Since the inversion frequencies in each of the population samples are unknown and cannot be investigated directly, we will take advantage of our diagnostic marker SNPs that we isolated above and estimate inversion frequencies in each population sample.
+This will allow us to test how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation and if they are associated with environmental variation.

-> As a first step, we will download both the DEST v.2.0 SNP data in VCF file-format and the corresponding metadata as a comma-separated (CSV) table from the DEST website and convert the VCF file to the SYNC file format, which is commonly used to store allele counts in pooled re-sequencing data as colon-separated lists in the form `A:T:C:G:N:Del` for each population sample and position.
+> As a first step, we will download both the DEST v.2.0 SNP data in VCF file-format and the corresponding metadata as a comma-separated (CSV) table from the DEST website.
+Then we will convert the VCF file to the SYNC file format, which is commonly used to store allele counts in pooled re-sequencing data as colon-separated lists in the form `A:T:C:G:N:Del` for each population sample and position.
 In addition, we will download two scripts from the DEST pipeline that are needed for the downstream analaysis.

 ```bash
 ### download VCF file and metadata for DEST dataset